 - Use an iron fallout remover and tar remover spray if necessary.

-- Clay the car to remove any remaining contaminants.
+- Clay the car (only if necessary) to remove any remaining contaminants.

 - Wash the car again to remove any clay residue or loose contaminants.